IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo
-* Wait processing review
-* Review Transinet services
+* Publisher Project TODOs
+* Cleaning closures when delete old state `CleanCompletedFunctionInstances` method
+* Reset function instance errors after it completed
 * Complex local var in closure
 	* What if type is not serializable??
-* Cleaning closures when delete old state `CleanCompletedFunctionInstances` method
-* Reset Errors after function complete background query
+* Review Transinet services
+* Use same dll in two different services must be allowed
 * Dynamic loaded dll
+* Build Nuget package to target multiple runtimes and versions

 * Provide an advanced API for tests that enable complex queries for DB